Why Do Instruments Sound Unique?

 It's Going Down, I'm Yelling Timbre

 Let’s start at the beginning: what is sound?
-To create sound, you need vibrations.
+To make sound, you need vibrations.
 These vibrations create air movement.
-When we are able to hear those waves, it’s called sound.
+If we can hear these waves, we call it sound.
 Two terms often used to describe sound are frequency and amplitude.

 Frequency

-Frequency tells us something about the height or the pitch of a sound.
-It’s the number of waves completed per second.
+Frequency says something about the height or pitch of a sound.
+It is the number of completed waves per second.
 The higher the frequency, the higher the sound.
 Frequency is expressed in Hertz.
-We human beings can only hear acoustic waves that have a frequency between 20 HZ and 20 kHz.
+We humans can only hear acoustic waves with a frequency between 20 Hz and 20 kHz.

 Amplitude

 Amplitude is the strength or level of sound pressure.
 The higher the pressure, the higher the amplitude.
 And the higher the amplitude, the louder the sound.
-Amplitude is expressed in Decibels.
-Speech, for example, is 60 dB and music 80 dB.
+Amplitude is expressed in decibels.
+For example, speech is 60 dB and music is 80 dB.

 Notes and Overtones